adriano282/spring-cloud-app-multitenant-example/README.md

     Docker Compose to orchestrate the docker containers Spring Boot 2.0

-The multitenant logic is applied through the Zuul Filter and Filter from Servlet Lib.
+The multitenant logic is applied through the Zuul Filter and Filter from Servlet lib.

 Steps to run this project in local machine: